 Bus effects will be applied to all tracks assigned to that bus.
 If a track contains track effects and bus effects, track effects will be processed before the bus effects.
-For more information about the audio signal flow, see "Signal flow diagram" on page 357.
+For more information about the audio signal flow, see "Signal flow diagram" on page 300 you want to apply the effects chain after the bus volume.
+This has the same effect as right-clicking the bus output fader and choosing Pre FX from the shortcut menu.